romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial2-en.md

    $tab_obj = $rep->fetchAll(PDO::FETCH_OBJ)
    ```

-   Which returns an array of objects `tab_obj` whose attribute names are the
+   which returns an array of objects `tab_obj` whose attribute names are the
    field names from the database.
 Each of the objects `$obj` of `$tab_obj`
    therefore contains three attributes named `immatriculation`, `couleur` and
    `marque` (fields of the database) which are accessible classically by